bigbosstony/N00769714.github.io/README.md

 application development.
 One device can only connect to one root user who has all the authorization to the data.
 Root user can see all the data and decide to keep it or not.
-Other users will need autherization from the root user to access the data and can only see it for the last 24 hours.
+Other users will need autherization from the root user to access the data and can only see it from the last 24 hours.
 User will see a real map on their app which powered by Google Maps.

 ### 2.3.3 Hardware

-The main process of this project is collec data by using the GPS module and then raspberry pi micro-computer will upload it to the server, mostly is the longitude and latitude.
+The main process of this project is collect data by using the GPS module and then raspberry pi micro-computer will upload it to the server, most of the data is the longitude and latitude.

 ### 2.3.4 Software